Our patrons are entitled to the following.:

 In addition to the major works in the repertoire, we have also performed under Simon Wright’s encouraging and masterful baton, all the symphonies of Mahler and Sibelius – a unique double of which we are very proud.

 Our concert reviews are a testament to our successful endeavours over the years.
-You can read a review of our last concert here.
+You can read a reviews of our recent concerts here.

 Your contribution enables us to continue our outreach activity of giving tickets to local schools via the York Music Hub, which does so much for music education in the city – a vital investment in encouraging youngsters to take up a musical instrument and in building audiences for the future.